 Sampson’s side finished regulation time by far the stronger and were swarming all over their opponents but they could not find the goal to avoid extra-time.

-The first half of the extra period was typically cagey but Houghton was needed to block away Laudehr’s cross and the midfielder then put a free header wide from the resulting corner.
+The first half of the extra period was typically cagey but Houghton was needed to block away Laudehr’s cross and the midfielder then put a

 The game looked like it would be decided from the spot and so it proved just two minutes into the second half of extra-time as Kemme was penalised for holding back Sanderson in the box.